Social Work: Accelerated 16-Month Program

 This program plan is only for students who start Spring 2023 and after.

 Our students apply their academic knowledge through direct-practice internships with individuals, groups, agencies, and larger systems.
-Prior to entering the MSW Program, students meet with our field education faculty to assess interests, discuss learning goals, and arrange an internship plan.
+Prior to entering the MSW Program, students meet with our practicum education faculty to assess interests, discuss learning goals, and arrange an internship plan.
 First-year internships provide a strong foundation of social work practice skills.

-Employment as Field Placement
+Employment as Practicum Placement

 On occasion, students who are currently employed by a human service agency may be permitted to do their internship as a supervised "job placement" at their current agency.
-Students interested in this option must apply to the field department.
+Students interested in this option must apply to the practicum department.
 Only placements that meet the strict criteria — including the provision of a new LICSW supervisor and a new work assignment — are approved.
 Only one placement can be a job placement.

 Social Work at Simmons University